 If you are interested in a grant for a higher education institution or applying for a scholarship, see our Company Foundation.

 Already received a grant?
 Please share your results prior to reapplying.

 The Associate Foundation extends financial support to a wide range of programs and initiatives.
 Our focus areas include health and human services, at-risk youth, hunger, issues of the elderly, homelessness, literacy, life-threatening illness, and animal welfare and shelters.

 Grant decisions are made four times a year.
-Organizations can be considered for a grant once per fiscal year.
+Organizations may only receive one grant per calendar year.
 After receiving a grant you will be asked to complete a survey regarding your results.
 An approved grant does not guarantee future support.

 Grants will be evaluated based on: